Ticket to Ride (board game): Volume 7: Japan + Italy

 On 10 September 2019 Days of Wonder announced the pending release of an expansion called Volume 7: Japan + Italy, based on a map of current day (2019) Japan on one side and early 20th century Italy on the other.
-It premiered at booth 3-B107 of Spiel '19 (24 – 27 October 2019) in Essen, Germany, slightly ahead of its November 2019 European release, at a suggested retail price of €40.
-Subsequently, it was released in the United States on 31 January 2020 as part of its January 2020 North American release at a suggested retail price of $40 (USD), and then in mid-February 2020 in Japan via Hobby Japan at a retail price of 5,600 yen (excluding tax).
+It premiered at booth 3-B107 of Spiel '19 (24 – 27 October 2019) in Essen, Germany, slightly ahead of its November 2019 European release.
+Subsequently, it was released in the United States on 31 January 2020 as part of its January 2020 North American release, and then in mid-February 2020 in Japan via Hobby Japan.

 Currently, this expansion has a BoardGameGeek "complexity rating" of 2.07 out of 5.
-The unique aspect of the Japan side is the Shinkansen, whose bullet train routes are collaboratively built and accessible to anyone, so when one of those routes in claimed all players can use it to complete destination tickets, with the player/s who contributed more to the shared project getting a larger bonus.
+The unique aspect of the Japan side is the Shinkansen, whose bullet train routes are collaboratively built and accessible to anyone, so when one of those routes is claimed all players can use it to complete destination tickets, with the player/s who contributed more to the shared project getting a larger bonus.
 The reverse Italy side features a new ferry route mechanism, i.e. instead of drawing two train cards you can draw one ferry card, and adds a new scoring rule for Italian provinces.
 There is no "Globetrotter" or "Longest Route" bonus in either the Italy or Japan game.
 The recommendation is that it is played with 2–5 players, who are aged 8 or older, for a game lasting between 30 and 60 minutes.